5ifar/Business_Insights_360/Project Implementation/Documentation.md

 - We need Conditional Formatting for GM % column whenever there is decline compared to BM.
 For this we’ll use the GM % Variance measure.

   Visual → Cell Elements → Based on GM % Variance → Icons → If value > 0 and ≤ 100 then Red Down Arrow, If value = 0 then Yellow Side Arrow, If value ≥ Min and < 0 then Green Up Arrow.

+### Step 8: Creating Yearly Trend Chart:

+- Create a Line and Cluster Column Chart with fy_desc field on X Axis, NS $ field on Y Axis Column and GM %, Net Profit % & AtliQ MS % on Y Axis Line.
+- At this moment the chart will only show the data selected in the FY Slicer but we want the data to be shown for all the years.
+So we’ll change the FY Slicer Interaction to the Line Chart as None to avoid filtering.
+- Add Title as Yearly Trend by Revenue, GM %, Net Profit % and PC Market Share %.

+### Step 9: Creating Market Share Ribbon Chart Visual:

+- Move the Market Share % by Manufacturer Ribbon Chart visual that was created in the Market Share View to the Executive View.
+- At this moment the chart will only show the data selected in the FY Slicer but we want the data to be shown for all the years.
+So we’ll change the FY Slicer Interaction to the Ribbon Chart as None to avoid filtering.

+### Step 10: Creating Top 5 Customers & Products by Revenue Visuals:

+- Create a matrix visual with customers in Rows field and RC % and GM % in Values field.
+- The RC % column throws 100 % values in all Rows since in its formula we have used ALL to ignore only sub_zone filter.
+We’ll extend this to ignore all filters from market, customer or product.

+  `Updated RC % Measure: RC % = DIVIDE([NS $], CALCULATE([NS $], ALL(dim_market), ALL(dim_customer), ALL(dim_product)), 0)`
+- Since we only need the Top 5 Customers we’ll configure a Top N visual filter to display top 5 customers by Revenue i.e NS $.
+Set Tile to Top 5 Customers by Revenue.
+- Add Conditional Formatting on GM % Column whenever there is decline compared to BM.
+For this we’ll use the GM % Variance measure.

+  Visual → Cell Elements → Based on GM % Variance → Icons → If value > 0 and ≤ 100 then Red Down Arrow, If value = 0 then Yellow Side Arrow, If value ≥ Min and < 0 then Green Up Arrow.
+- Duplicate the above visual and replace customer in Rows field by products.
+Reconfigure the Top N visual filter to display top 5 products by Revenue i.e NS $.
+Set Tile to Top 5 Products by Revenue.

+---